Content starts here

 We know how impactful $1,000 can be.
 This is our way of extending some seed money to get these projects off the ground.
 Next deadline: September 27, 2025.

 Home is where the heart is, and well-designed, livable communities promote health, sustain growth, and make for happier, healthier residents of every age, in all life stages.
-AARP Wisconsin is working to raise awareness in the greater Milwaukee area about the need for age-friendly, livable communities.
+AARP Wisconsin is working to raise awareness in the greater La Crosse area about the need for age-friendly, livable communities.

 Search AARP Wisconsin